Charlotte (singer): 2002–2010: Songwriting competitions and music production

 In 2002, Kelly released a song "Golden Gate (Lovin' You)", which was featured on the WMC Allstars compilation album.
 In 2004, Kelly participated in the USA Songwriting Competition.
 She entered up to four songs and won first prize in the R&B category for her song "Cheeky".
 In 2006, she participated in UK Songwriting Competition and won first prize in R&B category.
 She also entered in the Pop category where she received second place.
 In the same year, Kelly also entered in the Music Aid Awards where she received first place in two categories: "Best UK Female Artist" and "Best UK Songwriter".

 In 2010 Charlotte co-wrote the topline to UK number 1 single "Good Times", performed by Roll Deep.
 This earned Charlotte her first UK number 1.

 2010–2013: Return to Soul II Soul

 In 2010, the former members of Soul II Soul reunited for a reunion tour.
 Following the reunion tour, Kelly rejoined the group as the lead vocalist.
 The group performed the annual Rewind Festival in 2012.
 In June 2012, the members of Soul II Soul received the honorary PRS Heritage Plaque award.
 In November 2013, Kelly left the group again to focus on her solo career.

 2013–present: Solo career

 In 2013, Kelly released a single titled "Somebody's Baby".
 In 2014, Kelly released three singles: "Tell the Sun", "All Coming Back", and "Sonic Sex".

-Personal life

-She has two daughters named Iman and India, and a son named Soul.
-In 2013, Kelly married music producer Benjamin Bennett.
-In November 2015, the couple separated, and divorced later.